mitsuba-renderer/mitsuba3/docs/src/developer_guide/variants_c++.rst

 Moreover, most of the functions/methods in the codebase will take an *optional* `active` parameter.
-It carries information about which lanes of the computational array are still active.
+It carries information about which *lanes* of the computational array are still active.

-In the example above, we should indicate to the ``ray_intersect`` routine which of the lanes are still active so we do not waste time computing intersections for inactive lanes.
+In the example above, we should indicate to the ``ray_intersect`` routine which of the lanes are active so we do not waste time computing intersections for inactive lanes.
 The code would then become:

 .. code-block:: c++